ErikFortune/fgv/libraries/ts-utils/etc/ts-utils.api.md

 // @public
 type TypeGuardWithContext<T, TC = unknown> = (from: unknown, context?: TC) => from is T;

-// Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-utils" does not have an export "Converter"
 // Warning: (ae-unresolved-link) The @link reference could not be resolved: This type of declaration is not supported yet by the resolver
-// Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-utils" does not have an export "Converter"
 //
 // @public
 function validated<T, TC = unknown>(validator: Validator<T, TC>): Converter<T, TC>;

-// Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-utils" does not have an export "Converter"
-// Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-utils" does not have an export "Converter"
-// Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-utils" does not have an export "Converter"
-//
 // @public
 function validateWith<T, TC = undefined>(validator: (from: unknown) => from is T, description?: string): Converter<T, TC>;